beebmx/kirby-pay/docs/guide/snippets.md

 ];
 ```

-Of course, you can change this URL's with your own flow:
+Of course, you can change this URLs with your own flow:

 ```php
 return [